-- 3.2.
+3.2.
 Improved capacity of local health workers in implementing micronutrient deficiency control activities (vitamin A, iron anaemia and IDD).
 In the baseline survey conducted in the provinces, WHO has trained the health workers on testing hemoglobulin level to detect anaemia deficiency and identification of household lodized salt usage.
 Local health workers of the target districts have been trained to give counselling of vitamin A, iron anaemia and IDD.
 The data collected from the survey, will estimate the knowledge of the population on vitamin A, iron anaemia and IDD for the development of the IEC materials.
+Micronutrient guidance and capacity development integrated into the essential stunting reduction package for managers, trainers and health workers.
+Community assessment on iron deficiency anaemia, and iron folic supplementation practices was conducted in An Giang to facilitate further roll out of the social marketing approach in the province.

-Micronutrient guidance and capacity development integrated into the essential stunting reduction package for managers, trainers and health workers. - 4.1 Capacity of health workers on care and treatment of children with severe acute malnutrition (SAM) and with special needs in community and hospital systems improved A national training of trainers was conducted on Integrated Management of Acute Malnutrition with international facilitators (Professor Michael Golden and Dr Yvonne Grellety) with 52 participants from Ministry of Health Departments, Regional Paediatric Hospitals and senior paediatricians from 6 joint programme supported provinces.
+4.1 Capacity of health workers on care and treatment of children with severe acute malnutrition (SAM) and with special needs in community and hospital systems improved A national training of trainers was conducted on Integrated Management of Acute Malnutrition with international facilitators (Professor Michael Golden and Dr Yvonne Grelletv) with 52 participants from Ministry of Health Departments, Regional Paediatric Hospitals and senior paediatricians from 6 joint programme supported provinces.
 A pre- and post test was conducted showing an overall initial score of 38% emphasises the relatively limited knowledge prior to the workshop.
 The post-test, which is of course the most important in terms of future treatment of malnourished children in Vietnam, was 70%.
 This is above average of the 30 workshops conducted by the experts globally.